CDPHE-bioinformatics/.github/profile/README.md

 ## 🎁 Contributing

 We welcome contributions from the scientific community to enhance the program's capabilities and impact.
-Please refer to the [Wiki](https://github.com/CDPHE-bioinformatics/.github/wiki) or individual repository guidelines on contributing to this project.
+Please refer to the [Wiki](https://github.com/CDPHE-bioinformatics/.github/wiki) or individual repository guidelines on contributing to projects.

 ## ⚠️ Disclaimer